37305562/vagrant-mesos-cluster/README.md

  * Bamboo   - http://192.168.99.11:8000
  * Kibana   - http://192.168.99.24:5601

-Update your `/etc/hosts` file according to what you see in the head of Vagrantfile, if you want to use short names like `master1`.
+Update your `/etc/hosts` file according to what you see in the head of the Vagrantfile, if you want to use short names like `master1`.

 #### Service